The Payment Services Directive, PSD 2

 The Payment Services Directive and companies

-Starting on 14 May 2019 your company can share your account information and make payments via third party providers.
+Your company can share your account information and make payments via third party providers.
 Reach out to your SEB contact if you have any questions.

 To be able to use the service, your company always needs to give its approval.
 As soon as your company has approved the services, we will share your company's account information with the third party provider.
-Thereafter will no longer have responsibility for or control over how the information is used.
+Thereafter SEB will no longer have responsibility for or control over how the information is used.

 Questions and answers